 This exhibition features some 100 works on paper that explore the expressive potential of the human body.
-In this richly varied presentation, viewers will find portraiture, social satire, narrative, fantasy, and erotica in media ranging from crayon, ink, and graphite to watercolor, pastel, and collage.
-The drawings span more than a century of artistic experimentation, beginning with an exquisite charcoal study of a bather by the French Impressionist Edgar Degas, executed around 1900, to a mordant parody of The Wizard of Oz made in 2015 by the Minnesota-based Anishinaabe artist Jim Denomie.
-Because many of the drawings are part of a bequest to the Walker from an important private collector, the exhibition is not only a presentation of virtuoso artworks but also a testament to the pleasure of building a collection and the rewards of sharing it.
+In this richly varied presentation, viewers will find portraiture, social satire, narrative, fantasy, and erotica in mediums ranging from crayon, ink, and graphite to watercolor, pastel, and collage.
+The drawings span more than a century of artistic experimentation, beginning with an exquisite charcoal study of a bather by the French Impressionist Edgar Degas, executed around 1900, to a biting parody of The Wizard of Oz made in 2015 by the Minnesota-based Anishinabe artist Jim Denomie.
+Because many of the drawings are part of a gift to the Walker from an important private collector, the exhibition is not only a presentation of virtuoso artworks but also a testament to the pleasure of building a collection and the rewards of sharing it.

 Curators: Joan Rothfuss, guest curator, Visual Arts